 Fear of abandonment is a form of anxiety.
 It often begins in childhood when a child experiences a traumatic loss.
 Children who go through this experience may begin to fear losing other important people in their lives.
 Some individuals continue to fear abandonment as they grow older.
-Although is less common, abandonment issues can also sometimes begin in adulthood.
+Although it is less common, abandonment issues can also sometimes begin in adulthood.

-In this article, we expose you to the important details such as the signs and causes of abandonment issues; plus how to deal with them.
+In this article, we expose you to the important details, such as the signs and causes of abandonment issues; plus how to deal with them.

 WHAT IS ABANDONMENT ISSUES

 Abandonment issues are an unhealthy fear that the people, places, and things you’ve grown attached to will eventually leave or reject you.
 While it’s not an official diagnosis in the medical Diagnostic and Statistical Manual of mental Disorders (DSM-5), the term is generally used to describe incessant thoughts or behaviors driven by anxiety or fear that someone or something you care about will inevitably leave.

 In response to those thoughts, which may or may not be founded in some truth, a person coping with the fear of abandonment may become clingy, insecure, jealous, emotionally manipulative, or even controlling.
 Typically, this is a learned response.
 Perhaps they saw adults react this way when they were kids, or maybe their close friends in early adulthood responded to rejection in this way.

 In general, several responses to this issue are often influenced by your environment, past relationships, and other factors.

 Someone with abandonment issues may lack the ability to trust others.